 For the Spring 2019 semester, the swipe card system at The Williams Bookstore will be in place from Tuesday, January 22 through Friday, March 8.
 Course textbooks are located on the 2nd floor of The Williams Bookstore.
 Books from other areas of the store, even if they are the same as course textbooks, are coded differently and will not work in the process.

 - First: Select from the 2nd floor of The Williams Bookstore the books REQUIRED for the courses you’re enrolled in.
 Make sure that you select only 1 copy of each book and that you select the correct book for your course and section.

 - Second: Give the Cashier your Williams ID.
 If you misplace your Williams ID, you will be able to use the system the day after you get a replacement from Campus Safety.
 Be sure to save your original itemized receipts; you will need these if you must return books.

 If you change a course after you have purchased your books, you must, as soon as possible, return the books from the dropped course and acquire the books for the added course.
 You will need your Williams ID and your original receipt to receive credit for them.
-All such transactions for the spring 2018 semester must be completed by Friday, February 16, 2018.
+All such transactions for the Spring 2019 semester must be completed by Friday, February 15, 2019.
 Books returned after that can’t be credited to your student account and will not qualify for the book grant.
-Please note that the Williams Bookstore return policy remains in place – deadlines for full refunds are February 16 or 48 hours after purchase thereafter.
+Please note that the Williams Bookstore return policy remains in place – deadlines for full refunds are February 15 or 48 hours after purchase thereafter.
 Please read the refund information policy slip given with each purchase.

 If you are not sure that you will remain in the course, do not write in your books.
 If you return a book that was new when purchased but you have written in it, you will be credited for a used book; the cost difference will not be covered by the book grant.